MicrosoftDocs/msteams-docs/msteams-platform/tabs/send-activity-feed-notification.md

 ### Install the Teams app

 Teams apps must be installed in a team, chat, or for a user in personal scope for users to receive activity feed notifications.
 For details, see [Teams app distribution methods](/microsoftteams/platform/concepts/deploy-and-publish/overview).
-Typically, [sideloading](/microsoftteams/platform/concepts/deploy-and-publish/apps-upload) is preferred for development purposes.
+For development purposes, we prefer [sideloading](/microsoftteams/platform/concepts/deploy-and-publish/apps-upload).
 After development, you can choose the right distribution method based on whether you want to distribute to one tenant or to all tenants.

 You can also use [Teams app installation](/graph/api/resources/teamsappinstallation) APIs to manage Teams app installations.

 ## Send activity feed notifications to users

-Because a Teams app can be installed for a user, in a team, or in a chat, the notifications can be sent in these three contexts as well:
+Because a Teams app can be installed for a user, in a team, or in a chat, it can also send notifications in the following three contexts:

 * [Send notification to user in a chat](/graph/api/chat-sendactivitynotification)
 * [Send notification to user in a team](/graph/api/team-sendactivitynotification)
 * [Send notification to user](/graph/api/userteamwork-sendactivitynotification)

-Additionally, notifications can be sent in bulk up to 100 users at a time:
+Additionally, you can send notifications in bulk to up to 100 users at a time:

 * [Send notifications to multiple users in bulk](/graph/api/teamwork-sendactivitynotificationtorecipients)

-For details about what topics are supported for each scenario, see the specific APIs.
+To find details about the supported topics for each scenario, refer to the specific APIs.
 Custom text-based topics are supported for all scenarios.

 You can use Activity feed notification in the following scenarios: